Australian Dog Names - 47 Unique Aussie Options

 “Miki” means “moon” in the Nyungar language from Western Australia.
 It can also mean “month”.

-Tidda is an amazing name for your Australian dog because it has 2 syllables.
+Tidda is an amazing name for your Australian dog because it has two syllables.
 It means “sister” in many aboriginal languages.
 It’s also used to refer to female friends.
 (4) Giving your female dog this name shows your kinship with them - a member of the family.

 Naming Your Aussie Dog